quasarframework/quasar/docs/src/pages/vue-components/carousel.md

 ## Usage

 ::: tip
-If the QCarouselSlide content also has images and you want to use swipe actions to navigate, you might want to add `draggable="false"` to them, otherwise the native browser behavior might interfere in a negative way.
+* If the QCarouselSlide content also has images and you want to use swipe actions to navigate, you might want to add `draggable="false"` to them, otherwise the native browser behavior might interfere in a negative way.
+* If the QCarouselSlide content also has QImgs with `native-context-menu` prop and you want to use swipe actions to navigate, you must also use the `not-draggable` prop on QImg, otherwise the native browser behavior will interfere and swipe navigation will not work.
 :::

 ::: danger Keep Alive